gregglind/candidate-ys/answer.md

 See code in [./jobs/](./jobs/) folder.

+Complications to discuss:
+- data dictionaries
+- csv as an output format (and output structures)
+- clarification of downstream consumer (format)
+- scraping

 ## 2. Describe the steps you'd take to make your script robust enough to run unsupervised on a regular basis.

 | Need | Example Soution |